Explainer: Will African countries be spared from coronavirus?

 Africa is having only two laboratories one in Senegal and the other in South Africa that too they need reagents to test samples.

-These two countires have been working as referral laboratories for the other countries around the region.
+These two countries have been working as referral laboratories for the other countries around the region.

 However, WHO is sending kits to 29 laboratories of several countries and it can be hoped that most of the countries will be capable to carry out tests specific to the coronavirus as early as possible.